frankNowinski/frankNowinski.github.io/_posts/2016-03-18-editing-a-form-asynchronously.md

   });
 {% endhighlight %}

 First, we're tracking down what particular workout row we're dealing with.
-Then, we can conceal the span element showing the plain html by adding the 'hide-row' class, and we can display the edit workout input by adding the 'edit-workout' id to the input fields.
+Then, we conceal the span element showing the workout values by adding the 'hide-row' class, and we display the edit workout form by adding the 'edit-workout' id to the input fields.

 Now that the user has upgraded their workout to fulfill their beast mode requirements, we'll need to submit their form and update the workout row without refreshing the page.
 Enter obstacle number three: submitting the updated workout form via Ajax.

-Remote true makes capturing the inputted values and transferring it to the backend server a piece  of cake.
-All you have to do is add `remote: :true` to your form and create the following event listener in your JavaScript file:
+Remote true makes capturing the inputted values and transferring it to the backend server a piece  of cake; all you have to do is add `remote: :true` to your form and create the following event listener in your JavaScript file:

-{% highlight javascript %}
+{% highlight javascript linenos %}
   $('form').submit(function(event){
     event.preventDefault();
   })
 {% endhighlight %}

 The new workout values will now be transferred to the controller action declared in the form where you can now successfully update your database.
 Okay, your database reflects the  correct values for this particular workout but we'll have to write some JavaScript if we want these values to appear in the DOM.
-Since the Ajax `dataType` for a `remote true` request is `script`, the controller action that the form is directed to will implicitly try to render a JavaScript by the title of that action.
-In the case of my application, rails explicitly rendered `views/workouts/update.js.erb` where I displayed the following code:
+Since the Ajax `dataType` for a `remote true` request is `script`, the controller action that the form is directed to will implicitly try to render a JavaScript file by the title of that action.
+In the case of this application, rails explicitly rendered `views/workouts/update.js.erb` where I wrote the following JavaScript code:

-{% highlight ruby linenos %}
+{% highlight javascript linenos %}
   var workoutId = <%= @workout.id %>;

   // Assign updated workout values to variables